MitjaBezensek/DFSM/README.md

 DFSM
 ====

-A simple implementation of a deterministic finite state machine in C#
+A simple implementation of a deterministic finite state machine in C#.